FirebirdSQL/firebird/doc/sql.extensions/README.packaged_temporary_tables.md

 Index DDL rules:

-- Packaged declared local temporary table indexes must be declared inline in `DECLARE LOCAL TEMPORARY TABLE`.
+- Packaged temporary table indexes must be declared inline in `TEMPORARY TABLE`.
 - Standalone index DDL commands are not allowed for packaged tables:
   `CREATE INDEX`, `ALTER INDEX`, `DROP INDEX`, `SET STATISTICS INDEX`.

 ## Name Isolation

-Declared local temporary table names are isolated by package context.
+The table names are isolated by package context.

 - Different packages may declare tables with the same name.
 - A package table name may also match a regular table name in the same schema.